Dates for the International Course in 2018:

 If you are interested in learning about volcanology, but are NOT a scientist or civil worker in a developing country with active volcanoes, you may be interested in attending some of the exciting courses offered by the Geology Department of UH Hilo, including Geology of the Hawaiian Islands (GEOL 205) and Volcanology (GEOL 470).
 Read more about the Geology Department!
-In addition, other courses supported by a number of institutions and agencies appear periodically on the Volcano List Serve, and these courses address a variety of student objectives.

 Written requests may be mailed to:

 University of Hawaii at Hilo

 FAX: (808) 932-7547